andreaskaempf/adventofcode2022/README.md

   For Part 2, report the product of the indices of the two marker elements.
   (*medium*)

+* **Day 14** (Go): Simulate grains of sand dropping from a hole into 2-d space.
+  For Part 1, count how many grains of sand before they start dropping of edges of existing rock.
+For Part 2, add a "foor" below  bottom layer of rock, and count how many grains of sand before a pyramid is built, and the hole at the top becomes blocked. (*medium*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go